Society-for-Internet-Blaseball-Research/sibr-faq/README.md

 # SIBRFAQ
-A list of Frequently Asked Questions for SIBR: The Society for Internet Blaseball Research
+A list of Frequently Asked Questions for SIBR: the Society for Internet Blaseball Research

 ## What does SIBR do?